PuSh International Performing Arts Festival

-The PuSh International Performing Arts Festival is produced over three weeks each January in Vancouver, British Columbia.
-The PuSh Festival presents work in the live performing arts.
+The PuSh International Performing Arts Festival is produced over three weeks each winter on the unceded and traditional territories of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səlilwətaɬ first nations, primarily in the territory that was the seasonal and ancestral village of K’emk’emeláy, colloquially known as Vancouver, British Columbia.

+The Festival, held in January and February each year in the lower mainland remains a place for audiences to encounter work that is innovative and surprising, for artists to showcase for an international audience and for new work to emerge.

 The Festival showcases international, Canadian and local artists.

 Administration

-Norman Armour is the Artistic & Executive director of the PuSh International Performing Arts Festival.
-Armour is a co-founder of the PuSh Festival.
+PuSh has a collaborative leadership team: Gabrielle Martin is the Artistic Director and Annie Clarke is the Managing Director.
+Full Festival staff is listed on their website.

 Past Festivals

 2003 Foundation

 The PuSh Festival was co-founded in 2003 by Katrina Dunn of Touchstone Theatre and Norman Armour of Rumble Productions.

 2005 PuSh Festival

 In 2005, the organization of the Festival was formalized with the creation of a formal board of directors and advisors and by being registered as a charitable organization.

+There were 9 productions included in the inaugural 2005 PuSh International Performing Arts Festival:

+2006 PuSh Festival

+There were 14 productions included in the 2006 PuSh International Performing Arts Festival:

+2007 PuSh Festival

+There were 25 productions at the 2007 PuSh International Performing Arts Festival:

 2008 PuSh Festival

 The 2008 PuSh Festival had over 23,000 attendees.
 Visiting presenters from across Canada and around the world were in attendance for the PuSh Assembly networking event to view performances, network, and experience the Festival.